 Total Muffins = 40 ÷ 2 × 15 = 300

 Using statements can be a faster way to solve the question.
-However, for children who are visually-inclined learners, parents might want to use the model method to teach them instead.
+However, for children who are visually-inclined learners, parents might want to use this Math model method to teach them instead.